-2. Storage Areas.
-The maximum total area of all storage areas is 25% of the total floor area of the structures used for the farm based tourism use.

-D. Location on Site/Dimensional Standards.

-1. Lot Lines.
-The minimum setback from all lot lines for structures used for farm based tourism is:
+- .
+Storage Areas.
+The maximum-total area of all storage areas is 25% of the total floor area of the structures used for the farm based tourism use. - D. Location on Site/Dimensional Standards. - 1.
+Lot Lines.
+The minimum setback from all lot lines for-structures used-for farm based tourism is:

-Use Size of Structures (Maximum) Setback from Lot Lines Level I-small scale Up to 5,000 square feet 100 feet Level II-medium scale >5,000 square feet up to 7,500 square feet 150 feet Level III-large scale >7,500 square feet, up to 10,000 square feet 200 feet
+Use Size of Structures (Maximum) Setback from Lot Lines Level I-small scale Up to 5,000 square feet 100 feet Level II-medium scale >5,000 square feet up to 7,500 square feet 150 feet Loudous County VA Lizaring Ordinance 11

+Use Size of Structures (Maximum) Setback from Lot Lines Level III-large scale >7,500 square feet, up to 10,000 square feet 200 feet